lbttim/eRRC/readme.md

 | 📝 Referee Submission Page | ![Submission](screenshots/add_submission.png) |
 | 🗂️ Submitted Submissions Page | ![Submissions List](screenshots/submited_submissions.png) |
 | 📊 Live Results Page | ![Live Results](screenshots/live_results.png) |

 ---

-## 🧭 Project Status

-**eRRC** is currently in **beta testing**.
-The app has already been successfully used in **two Rope Rescue Challenge competitions**, with **excellent feedback** from both referees and organizers.

-The primary goal is to make the system as **flexible and configurable** as possible — so that future competitions won’t require code or deployment changes.
-Instead, competition admins will be able to **fully configure competition criteria, locations, and scoring parameters** directly within the app.

-Please note that the **source code is not publicly available** at this time.
-This repository serves as a **presentation and showcase** of the project.

----